-- Webinar on Protecting the Rights of Litigants with Mental Health Conditions for judicial officers; - Staffing the Collaborative Justice Courts Advisory Committee which is continuing key aspects of the mental health work enumerated in the Mental Health Issues Implementation Task Force (MHITF) Final Report; - Maintaining and utilizing the Probate, Mental Health, Family Treatment Court Judicial Officers, Self-Help, Equal Access, and Collaborative Justice Listservs to disseminate best/promising practices and identify/discuss emerging issues within behavioral/mental health;

-- Participating in the California Department of Health Care Services and Department of Social Services CalAIM Foster Care Model of Care Workgroup which is creating a long-term plan for how children and foster youth receive health care services and provide an opportunity for stakeholders to provide feedback on ways to improve the current system of care for children and youth in foster care; - Working on mental health issues relevant to veterans and military families, including the implementation of California Veterans Treatment Court Strategic Plan, that will improve court responses for veterans and military families.
-Work in this area includes providing training at the California Association of Collaborative Court's Annual Conference, which supported the Strategic Plan's Goal 1 (accurately identify justice-involved veterans in California) and Goal 5 (provide training and education to courts on how to better connect justice-involved veterans with services) by providing information on promising practices and collaborative court standards, including NADCP Best Practice Standards and Equity and Inclusion Toolkit.
-These resources are intended to assist courts in their effort to increase access to justice and mental health services for vulnerable populations, including veterans served in VTC, since they are disproportionately impacted by mental health conditions (PTSD, TBI, and MST) through their military service and exposure to combat. - Staffing the Work Group on Homelessness.
-Created by Chief Justice Tani Canti-Sakauye, the workgroup is studying and recommending ways the judicial branch can further address the mental health challenges of people experiencing homelessness or facing the possibility of losing their homes, including juveniles and adults not involved in the criminal justice system.
+- Maintaining and utilizing the Probate, Mental Health, Family Treatment Court Judicial Officers, Self-Help, Equal Access, and Collaborative Justice Listservs to disseminate best/promising practices and identify/discuss emerging issues within behavioral/mental health; - Participating in the California Department of Health Care Services and Department of Social Services CalAIM Foster Care Model of Care Workgroup which is creating a long-term plan for how children and foster youth receive health care services and provide an opportunity for stakeholders to provide feedback on ways to improve the current system of care for children and youth in foster care; - Working on mental health issues relevant to veterans and military families, including the implementation of California Veterans Treatment Court Strategic Plan, that will improve court responses for veterans and military families; - Staffing the Work Group on Homelessness and supporting recommendation implementation efforts.
+Created by Chief Justice Tani Canti-Sakauye, the workgroup studied and recommended ways the judicial branch can further address the mental health challenges of people experiencing homelessness or facing the possibility of losing their homes, including juveniles and adults not involved in the criminal justice system.